SMTG-Bham/surfaxe/README.md

 ### Quick start

-Surfaxe can be used via the command line and via python API.
+Surfaxe can be used via the command line and via Python API.
 [The docs](https://surfaxe.readthedocs.io/en/latest/) include information on both, and the built-in `-h` option is available in the command line interface for each of the scripts.

 We recommend starting off by looking at the dedicated [tutorials](https://github.com/SMTG-UCL/surfaxe/tree/master/tutorials).
 These Jupyter notebooks will guide you through most of the functionality of the package.

 The tutorials can also be run interactively on Binder: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/SMTG-UCL/surfaxe/develop?filepath=tutorials)

 ### Command line interface
 The scripts can be separated into four modules that follow a typical surfaces workflow; these are generation, convergence, analysis and data, with added plotting functionality.
-The vast majority of `surfaxe` functionality is available via the command line interface, but the python API allows for more flexibility.
+The vast majority of `surfaxe` functionality is available via the command line interface, but the Python API allows for more flexibility.

 Generation: